These days, small and medium-sized businesses (SMBs) prefer to opt for industry-specific payment systems and tools over generic solutions.

 What Are Merchant Services?

 Merchant services are comprehensive solutions—tools, systems, and support—that allow businesses to process in-person and online payments.
+A POS system is a comprehensive solution that helps businesses process payments and manage sales efficiently.

 In theory, you could accept third-party payment methods like PayPal, Apple Pay, or Google Pay without merchant services, but this would require individually setting up and integrating each one into your website or point-of-sale setup.